 You also have to consider how early retirement affects Social Security and Medicare planning.
 The earliest age you can take Social Security is 62.
 When you take benefits before your normal retirement age, the amount you receive is reduced.

 Meanwhile, you wouldn’t be eligible for Medicare until age 65.
 So you’d have to consider where health insurance and healthcare costs fit in your early retirement budget and how you’ll pay for them.

-Pros and Cons of Normal Retirement Age
+Pros and Cons of Retiring at a Normal Age

 Again, for Social Security purposes normal retirement age means anywhere from 65 to 67, depending on the year you were born.
 If you’re considering this as the best age to retire, there are some advantages.
 For instance, the longer you’re working the more time you have to contribute to a 401(k) plan and receiving a matching contribution if your employer offers one.
 You also have more time to earn income and contribute to a traditional IRA or Roth IRA to supplement your workplace plan.

 Waiting until your normal retirement age means that your Social Security benefits aren’t reduced.
 You can stay covered by your employer’s health insurance as long as you’re working, then apply for Medicare at age 65.